-Microphthalmia, Anophthalmia and Coloboma Support (MACS) is the UK's national charity for children born without eyes or with underdeveloped eyes.
+MACS (Microphthalmia, Anophthalmia & Coloboma Support) is the UK's national charity for children born without eyes or with underdeveloped eyes.
 We help over 2,500 people across the UK, supporting them at each stage of their journey by providing peer support, practical help and opportunities to take part in life-changing activity trips.

-Please join our weekly lottery - it will make a real difference to the lives of children born without eyes or with underdeveloped eyes across the UK
+Please join the All Weathers Lottery - it will make a real difference to the lives of children born without eyes or with underdeveloped eyes across the UK.

 How it works